 Another option for larger projects that require more assets than your team is equipped to create is to outsource asset creation.
 The process of outsourcing involves finding the right studio or agency that specializes in outsourcing assets.
 This can be the most expensive option but also be the most flexible in what you get.

 - Clearly define what you're requesting

 - Front, side, and back concept images

 - Scale of object (Usually specified in centimeters)

 - Poly count range

 - Type of shader (For Unity and HoloLens you should always default to mobile shaders first)

 - What's the outsourcing policy for change requests?

-  Outsourcing can work extremely well based on your projects timeline but requires more oversight to guarantee that you get the right assets you need the first time.
+Outsourcing can work well based on your projects timeline but requires more oversight to guarantee that you get the right assets you need the first time.